chris-yanx/cse15l-lab-reports/lab4.md

-Setup Delete any existing forks of the repository you have on your account Setup Fork the repository
+Setup Delete any existing forks of the repository you have on your account

+Setup Fork the repository

 The real deal Start the timer!

 ## Log into ieng6

+I typed the commands below to log into my student account.
+I have generated the SSH keys so I don't need to input my password again.

 ```
 $ ssh cs15lsp23hd@ieng6.ucsd.edu